-Permission to use the BRCA statistics table for this webpage, and forthcoming book, was given by The Royal Marsden Hospital in June 2015.
+Permission to use the BRCA statistics table for this webpage, and associated book, was given by The Royal Marsden Hospital in June 2015.

 The information contained on my website is for general information purposes only.
 In no event shall I be liable for any actions that are taken as a result of the information provided on this webpage.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis or treatment.